charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Resource Usage Measurements

--   On a CPU, this ran very quickly with just the toy model.
+-   On one T4 GPU on Google Colab, this ran very quickly with just the toy model.
 -   These resource measurements are modest because our demonstration used a restricted sequence length and a small amount of data.

 ### Unexpected challenges